learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 ## Summary

 Great!
-In this lab we got practice working with functions - including passing both single and multiple arguments to them.
+In this lab we saw how to pass both single and multiple arguments to functions.